 Is There a Link Between DMD and Heart Disease?

-• Heart disease is common in people living with Duchenne muscular dystrophy (DMD), which causes muscle weakness.
+• Heart disease is common in people living with Duchenne muscular dystrophy (DMD), a nerve and muscle disease that causes muscle weakness.

-• In people with DMD, dilated cardiomyopathy (DCM) is the most common form of heart disease, in which the heart ventricles weaken, forcing the heart to work harder.
+• In people with DMD, dilated cardiomyopathy (DCM) is the most common form of heart disease — the heart ventricles weaken, forcing the heart to work harder.

 • Taking early action and sticking to a treatment plan can help extend a person’s life expectancy and improve their quality of life.

 Duchenne muscular dystrophy is a rare neuromuscular disease that causes muscle weakness.
-The most common symptoms of DMD are muscle wasting (atrophy) and mobility issues.
-DMD also affects the heart muscle, increasing a person’s chances of developing heart disease.
+The most common symptoms of DMD are muscle atrophy (wasting) and mobility issues.
+When people hear this, some wonder, “Does muscular dystrophy affect the heart?”
+DMD does affect the heart muscle, increasing a person’s chances of developing heart disease.

-Most people with DMD will develop heart disease at some point in their life.
-Fortunately, it can be managed with medications that help take stress off the heart.
+Most people with DMD will develop heart disease at some point.
+Fortunately, the condition can be managed with medications that help take stress off the heart.
 In this article, we’ll discuss how DMD and heart disease are related, along with how heart disease is diagnosed and managed.

-People with DMD have a mutation (change) in their DMD gene, which provides the body with instructions for making the protein dystrophin.
-This protein typically works together with other proteins to give muscle fibers their strength, allowing them to contract (tighten) and relax.
+People with DMD have a mutation (variation) in the gene that gives the body instructions for making a protein called dystrophin.
+This protein typically works with other proteins to give muscle fibers strength, allowing them to contract (tighten) and relax.
 Specifically, dystrophin acts as an anchor to hold muscle cells together and protects them from being injured.
-It’s found in both the heart muscle and skeletal muscles that control movement.
+It’s found in both the heart and skeletal muscles that control movement.

 In people with DMD, the dystrophin gene can’t provide the right instructions for making the protein.
 This means that muscle cells in the heart can’t make enough dystrophin.
 As a result, they can’t contract and relax properly, leading to heart disease and other DMD symptoms.

-The most common type of heart disease with DMD is dilated cardiomyopathy.
+The most common type of Duchenne muscular dystrophy heart disease is dilated cardiomyopathy.
 To better understand how DCM develops, it’s important to learn about how the heart works.

-The heart is made of four chambers — two top chambers known as atria and two bottom chambers known as ventricles.
+The heart is made of four chambers.
+The two top chambers are called atria, and the two bottom chambers are called ventricles.
 These chambers work together to pump oxygen-rich blood from the lungs to the rest of the body.
 Specifically, the left ventricle is the heart’s main pumping chamber.

-Eventually, the heart’s muscle cells are replaced by scar tissue (known as myocardial fibrosis), which makes it harder for the heart to pump blood properly.
-There may also be issues with sending electrical signals throughout the heart muscle to make it pump — these conduction issues lead to even more dysfunction.
+Eventually, the heart’s muscle cells are replaced by scar tissue (known as myocardial fibrosis).
+This makes it harder for the heart to pump blood properly.
+There may also be issues with sending electrical signals throughout the heart muscle to make it pump.
+These conduction issues lead to even more dysfunction.

-How High Is the Risk of Heart Disease in DMD?
+Risk of Heart Disease in Duchenne Muscular Disease

-Since dystrophin is important for proper heart muscle function, nearly everyone with DMD will eventually develop heart disease.
-It can develop at any age, but symptoms typically appear at around 14 to 15 years old — by age 18, most people with DMD develop DCM.
+Since dystrophin is important for proper heart muscle function, nearly everyone with DMD will eventually have heart disease.
+It can develop at any age, but symptoms typically appear around 14 to 15 years old.
+By 18, most people with DMD develop dilated cardiomyopathy.

-Studies have also found that up to 70 percent of people with a milder form of DMD known as Becker muscular dystrophy have DCM.
-It tends to develop later in people with Becker muscular dystrophy compared to those with DMD — typically between the ages of 30 and 40.
+Studies have also found that up to 70 percent of people with a milder form of DMD known as Becker muscular dystrophy develop dilated cardiomyopathy.
+It tends to arise later in people with Becker muscular dystrophy compared to those with DMD, typically between ages 30 and 40.

 • Fatigue